octanner/ios-team/common-infrastructure.md

 ## Paw — API exploration, gathering mock data

+## LocationReactor — Monitor location changes with State

+# Deprecated

 ## CustomTabBar — Tab bar with highlight

-## LocationReactor — Monitor location changes with State
+* OCT Design has chosen to replace CustomTabBar in favor of the standard UITabBar